-Supervised learning is an iterative procedure, involving multiple rounds of training and updating parameters with different inputs.
+Supervised learning is an iterative procedure that involves multiple rounds of training and updating parameters with different inputs.
 Implementing this process in a one-pot reaction model requires additional control modules to reliably transition from one stage to another.
-One such module that can orchestrate this transition is the \textit{clock mechanism}, where an oscillatory circuit runs in parallel with the main circuit, and the dominant signal in each clock phase conditionally activates the reaction pathways specific to that phase, either via catalysis \cite{vasic2020crn++,Jiang2011-eh} or through passive activation \cite{hjelmfelt1991chemical}.
-However, constructing oscillator circuits in practical synthetic chemistries is challenging as their autocatalytic feedback loops exponentially amplify any noise in these system, destabilizing the circuit rapidly.
-In this work, we partially mitigate this challenge by streamlining the supervised learning procedure to only require two clock phases (the minimum required).
-As an alternate to the concurrent clock mechanism, Arredondo \textit{et al.}\cite{Arredondo2022-qj} suggested an external microfluidic clock that releases clock signals into the circuit at periodic intervals.
-An asynchronous CheNN implementation such as Chemical Boltzmann Machines \cite{poole2017chemical} doesn't involve a clock mechanism but relies on impractically high-molecularity reactions, whereas a sequential implementation such as the weight-perturbation algorithm \cite{jabri1992weight} requires a large number of clock phases and a combinatorially large circuit.
-Our Neural CRNs approach strikes an efficient middle-ground, executing the entire supervised learning using two clock phases while relying exclusively on unimolecular and bimolecular reactions.
+One such module that can orchestrate this transition is the \textit{clock mechanism}, where an oscillatory circuit runs in parallel with the main circuit, and the dominant signal in each clock phase conditionally activates the reaction pathways specific to that phase, either by catalysis \cite{vasic2020crn++,Jiang2011-eh} or passive activation \cite{hjelmfelt1991chemical}.
+However, constructing oscillator circuits in practical synthetic chemistries is challenging because their autocatalytic feedback loops exponentially amplify any noise in the system, destabilizing the circuit rapidly.
+In this work, we partially mitigate this challenge by streamlining the supervised learning procedure to require only two clock phases (the minimum required).
+Arredondo \textit{et al.}\cite{Arredondo2022-qj} suggested an alternative clock mechanism employing a microfluidic device that releases clock signals into the circuit at periodic intervals.
+An asynchronous CheNN implementation such as Chemical Boltzmann Machines \cite{poole2017chemical} does not involve a clock mechanism but relies on impractically high-molecularity reactions, whereas a sequential implementation such as the weight-perturbation algorithm \cite{jabri1992weight} in Arredondo \textit{et al.} \cite{Arredondo2022-qj} requires a large number of clock phases.
+Our Neural CRN framework strikes an efficient middle-ground, executing the entire supervised learning pipeline within only two clock phases while relying exclusively on unimolecular and bimolecular reactions.